akeneo/pim-helpcenter/content/md/assets/upload-assets.md

 The PIM uses the filename to know for which asset the file have to be used.

 **Example 1**
-If the filename is `demo_video.wmv`, then the PIM will check:
+If the filename is `main_picture_S1263547.jpg`, then the PIM will check:
-- If the asset with the `demo_video` code already exists, the PIM will update the asset with the `demo_video` code by importing the `demo_video.wmv` file as its reference file (and generate the variation files accordingly)
+- If the asset with the `main_picture_S1263547` code already exists, the PIM will update the asset with the `main_picture_S1263547` code by importing the `main_picture_S1263547.jpg` file as its reference file (and generate the variation files accordingly)
-- If the asset doesn’t already exist, the PIM will create a new asset with the `demo_video` code and with the file as the reference file, so that the variation files can be generated
+- If the asset doesn’t already exist, the PIM will create a new asset with the `main_picture_S1263547` code and with the file as the reference file, so that the variation files can be generated

 **Example 2**
 Another example, if the filename is `asset_en_US.pdf` and the asset with the `asset` code already exists, then the PIM will check: